European Humanities 2011

 - What different forms of philosophy developed?

-- How did Socrates, Plato, and Aristotle resolve the contradictions between these contrasting branches of philosophy?
+- How did Socrates, Plato, and Aristotle resolve the contradictions between contrasting branches of philosophy to realize the Greek Ideal?

 - How did this Greek ideal influence the culture and political ideology of Athens during the 4th and 5th centuries BC?

 Hint: The best essays will explore the problems that emerged as the Greeks tried to apply their vision of the ideal life to the realities of existence.
-Think about this: wisdom might be best defined as the ability to hold two contradictory
+What IRONY is at the core of the Greek Ideal?

 II.
 Greece in the Bronze Age: the Era of Mythology